lightning/bolts/03-transactions.md

 #### `to_remote` Output

-This output sends funds to the other peer, thus is a simple P2WPKH to `remotekey`.
+This output sends funds to the other peer and thus is a simple P2WPKH to `remotekey`.

 #### Offered HTLC Outputs

-This output sends funds to a HTLC-timeout transaction after the HTLC timeout, or to the remote peer using the payment preimage or the revocation key.
+This output sends funds to either a HTLC-timeout transaction after the HTLC-timeout or to the remote peer using the payment preimage or the revocation key.
 The output is a P2WSH, with a witness script:

     # To you with revocation key
     OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationkey))> OP_EQUAL